Characters found in Clone High.

 - Deadpan Snarker: Against Gandhi and sometimes, Abe.
 It's also very hostile, when snarking at Cleo.

 - Dogged Nice Guy: Towards Abe.

-- Goth: Lightly.
+- Goth: Lightly, of the "Gloomy" variety.
 Doubles as a Stealth Pun, as the original Joan of Arc was loyal to Rome, and the original Goths sacked Rome.
 Joan's such a rebel.

 - Hopeless Suitor: Until the two-part finale anyways.

 - I Want My Beloved to Be Happy: Helps Abe reunite with Cleo in "Plane Crazy".

 - Nice Girl: Joan has become cynical and angsty due to not being able to live up to the original Joan of Arc's reputation, but she cares deeply for Abe, and is an all-around nice person.

 - Sweet Polly Oliver: As John Dark.
 Another Stealth Pun, as "John Dark" is how you would pronounce her real name, Jeanne d'Arc.